-What to be Aware of When You Get Your Moving to Australia Quote
+What to be Aware of When You Get Your Shipping Quote for Australia

 Be sure to get an in-house survey.

-Do not try and estimate on your own what you are shipping to Australia and the number of boxes you will need.
-Also do not trust online moving quote forms that ask you to itemise your shipment.
+Don’t try and estimate on your own what you are shipping to Australia and the number of boxes you will need.
+Also, don’t trust online moving quote forms that ask you to itemise your shipment.

 Trust me on this as we made many extra trips to pick up bubble wrap and never seemed to have enough newspaper to make sure all the boxes were packed up tight so that there was no shifting of any items within the box.

 If you are moving with your spouse or long-term partner, both of you should be present for the survey.
 It’s just a good idea to have everyone involved present instead of asking one person to be responsible for relaying and explaining all the details later.

 Schedule in-house surveys with three different shipping companies and let them know it.